LucaTheHacker/GoFritzBox/README.md

 * LoadInfo
 * GetStats

-If you need another feature you can open an issue and I will try to add it.
+If you need any other feature you can open an issue and I will try to add it.
-Soon will be added ways to edit the Fritz!Box configuration, with an auto CRC32 signature.
+Soon, ways to edit the Fritz!Box configuration will be added with an auto CRC32 signature.

 ## Example
 ```go